A gleaming gold bar on an executive desk representing the safest financial jurisdictions for global wealth protection.

 Total official reserves including gold, SDRs and IMF reserve positions

-In a world of accelerating money printing, negative real interest rates, and geopolitical weaponization of financial systems, gold reserves have reasserted their importance as a true store of value that no government can confiscate or devalue through policy alone.
-Central banks globally are buying gold at the fastest pace since the 1970s.
+In a world of accelerating money printing, negative real interest rates, and the geopolitical weaponization of financial systems, gold reserves have reasserted their primacy.
+They remain the one store of value no government can confiscate, freeze, or devalue through policy alone.
+Consequently, central banks globally are accumulating gold at the fastest pace since the 1970s.
+The divergence between jurisdictions in our data tells a story that goes far deeper than the raw numbers suggest.

 Central Bank Gold Reserves